pnb/paper-convert-scripts/README.md

 LaTeX conversion requires a recent version of TexLive.
 TexLive 2020 and older do not properly handle subfigures, for example.

+Checking reference styles also requires the *anystyle-cli* Ruby gem to be installed, e.g., via `sudo gem install anystyle-cli`.

 ## Configuration

-Edit `config.json` to adjust the paths to required applications, including the correct Python environment.
+Edit `config.json` to adjust the paths to required applications, including the correct Python environment and path to *anystyle*.

 `messages.json` can also be used to modify the warning messages shown when something goes wrong during paper conversion.